mardmt/Cardio-Analytics/CLINICAL_FINDINGS.md

 ## Summary

-This dataset reflects a busy, well-performing Greek cardiology catheterisation laboratory with:
+This dataset reflects a busy, well-performing cardiology catheterisation laboratory with:

 - High procedural volume and consistent emergency capacity